janko/janko.io/_posts/2020-12-21-adding-multifactor-authentication-in-rails-with-rodauth.md

 ---
-title: Adding Multifactor Authentication in Rails with Rodauth
+title: Multifactor Authentication in Rails with Rodauth
 tags: rodauth
 ---